hyper-expanse/dotfiles/debian/security-hardening.md

 UMASK	027
 ```

+Please see [Umask](https://en.wikipedia.org/wiki/Umask) documentation to learn how changing `2` to `7` will prevent files from being set with world read permissions.

-Next edit the PAM configuration file, `/etc/pam.d/common-session`, and add the `pam_umask` module as an optional module:
+Next, edit the PAM configuration file, `/etc/pam.d/common-session`, and add the `pam_umask` module as an optional module:

 ```
 session optional pam_umask.so
 ```

-Though `pam_umask` is listed as optional, if it's available on the system it will be loaded by PAM.
+Though `pam_umask` is listed as optional, it will be loaded by PAM if it has been installed on the system.

+The `pam_umask` module for [PAM](https://en.wikipedia.org/wiki/Linux_PAM) will load the `UMASK` setting from `/etc/login.defs` and set it in the current environment so that all newly created files have the `UMASK` value applied.

 > The `pam_umask.so` module is provided by the `libpam-modules` Debian package.